dfahlander/typeson/README.md

 socket.emit('myEvent', TSON.encapsulate(data));
 ```
-The encapsulate() method will not stringify but just traverse the object and return a clone where certain properties are replaced with a substitue value as well as putting the $types property onto the result.
+The encapsulate() method will not stringify but just traverse the object and return a simpler structure where certain properties are replaced with a substitue.
+Resulting object will also have a $types property containing the type metadata.

 Packing it up at the other end: